Vaxart: Technology

-The Vaxart technology is based on the potential to prevent or inhibit infectious diseases by using orally-delivered vaccines by tablets, eliminating intramuscular injection concerns which may involve pain, fear of needles, cross-contamination, dosing inconsistencies, and higher cost for large-scale immunizations.
+The Vaxart technology is based on the potential to prevent or inhibit infectious diseases by using orally delivered vaccines by tablets, eliminating intramuscular injection concerns which may involve pain, fear of needles, cross-contamination, dosing inconsistencies, and higher cost for large-scale immunizations.
 As a proof of concept for oral vaccination efficacy, an oral vaccine against polio was proved to be safe and effective, and is in common use in many countries.

 Vaxart uses enteric-coated tablets to protect the active vaccine from acidic degradation in the stomach, delivering the vaccine into the small intestine where it can engage the immune system to stimulate systemic and mucosal immune responses against a virus.

 Vaxart uses a specific virus called adenovirus type 5 (Ad5) as a delivery biological "vector" to carry genes coding for the antigen to generate a protective immune response.
 The Ad5 vector delivers the antigen to the epithelial cells lining the mucosa of the small intestine where it stimulates the immune system to respond against the vaccine antigen, creating a systemic immune response against a virus.

+In addition to its focus on infectious diseases, Vaxart has expanded its vaccine development efforts to include therapeutic vaccines for chronic viral infections and cancer.
+These efforts are anchored in the company's innovative technology that enables the creation of tablet-based vaccines, which can generate broad and durable immune responses, including systemic, mucosal, and T-cell responses.
+This comprehensive immune activation is particularly critical in the context of chronic viral infections and cancer, where both systemic and localized immune responses play a pivotal role in effective treatment.

 Vaccine development

+Influenza Vaccine

 The lead vaccine candidate by Vaxart is an influenza oral tablet vaccine, which showed safety and neutralizing antibody responses to influenza virus in a 2015 Phase I clinical trial.
 A 2016-17 Phase II trial of the Vaxart oral flu vaccine, VXA-A1.1, showed that the vaccine was well-tolerated and provided immunity against virus shedding, outperforming the effectiveness of an established intramuscular vaccine.
 In 2018, Vaxart completed a Phase II challenge study, in which the Vaxart influenza tablet vaccine demonstrated a 39 percent reduction in clinical disease relative to placebo, compared to a 27 percent reduction by the injectable flu vaccine, Fluzone.

 COVID-19 vaccine

-In January 2020, Vaxart announced development of a tablet vaccine to inhibit COVID-19.
-Some of its competitors are companies such as Novavax, Inovio Pharmaceuticals, and Moderna.

-In February 2020, Vaxart began a program to develop an oral tablet vaccine for COVID-19.

-In April, the company reported positive immune responses in laboratory animals from its tests with a vaccine candidate for COVID-19.